exercism/website-copy/tracks/ruby/exercises/two-fer/mentoring.md

 ### Mentoring notes
 - A friendly standard answer about how this can be done in one line, and a 'hint: use a different default value' to get rid of the conditionals, will be all you need for maybe 90% of the submissions.
 - Most mentors seem to ignore the use of either `self.two_fer` or `class << self`.
 That is appropriate to where we are in the track.
-- Every now and then there is a submission that makes TwoFer a module instead of a class.